WordPress Security Plugins are the Holy Grail of confusing WordPress essentials.

 The premium plans open up customer service channels and more frequent scans.
-The funny part is that Sucuri does not charge for malware removal, but charges for scanning your website instead.
+The funny part is that Sucuri does not charge for removing malware, but charges for scanning your website instead.
 You get a fixed frequency of malware scanning with a package.

 Now, let’s put this into perspective.

-Sucuri Premium relies on manual malware removals which can take days if not weeks.
+Sucuri Premium relies on removing malware manually which can take days if not weeks.
 During that time, the hacker can keep on wreaking havoc on your website.
 And you keep losing your traffic, revenue and brand value during that time.

 In fact, you could get slapped with a Google blacklist and lose 95% of your organic traffic overnight!